dankelley/nota/README-developer.rst

     twine upload dist/*

-**Reminder** After uploading, be sure to increment the version number in line 4 of setup.py and in the present file, and also add a blank entry for the new version in README.rst.
+**Reminder** After uploading, be sure to increment the version number (a) in line 4 of setup.py, (b) in the present file and (c) in nota/notaclass.py where self.appversion is define.
+Then add a blank entry for this new version, in README.rst.

 Suggested aliases for nota